foundry-vtt-community/wiki.js/development/guides/Hooks_Listening_Calling.md

     });
   });
 ```
-Unfortunately, you cannot know, without searching in foundry.js, if a call is interruptible or not (thus return false sometimes being meaningless).
+Unfortunately, you cannot know, without searching in foundry.js, if a call is interruptible or not (thus returning false being sometimes meaningless).

 # Where there's a hook, there's a way (Knowing what to hook on to)
 Knowing if a hook even exists and it's arguments could be painfull, but Foundry conveniently provides a Boolean that can be toggled for that :
+This can be typed directly in the console or in your `Hooks.on('init', ...)`, for instance.
 ```javascript
 CONFIG.debug.hooks = true;
 ```
-This can be typed directly in the console or in your `Hooks.on('init', ...)`, for instance.<br/>
-An **even more convenient way** is having a 'script' macro to toggle it on/off _(from @Eunomiac#8172, on the League's discord server)_ :
+An **even more convenient way** is having a 'script' macro to toggle it on/off *(from @Eunomiac#8172, on the League's discord server)* :
 ```javascript
 CONFIG.debug.hooks = !CONFIG.debug.hooks;
 if (CONFIG.debug.hooks)